 I highly recommend his book which you can get from Amazon in both physical and kindle edition, “Thirty Seven: Essays On Life, Wisdom, And Masculinity” as well as “Pantheon”.

 As one reviewer summed it up regarding Pantheon, “This book is a triumph in every sense of the word.
 No one else is doing what this guy is doing, anywhere.
 It must have taken the author years of study to put together all of these essays as he did, using all original sources.
 You can read these essays multiple times and get different things out of them each time.”
 I would voraciously agree.

 The Z Man: Dabbles in fellow dissident right thought, though with a much more jaded perspective on race and ethnicity unfortunately.
 He calls it as he sees it.
 Does have HBD leanings.

-His landmark article on positive and negative identity as steered me in a Langston Hughes – yes I like his work – kind of direction on identity with the exception of me not being black or in the Harlem Renaissance.
+His landmark article on positive and negative identity has steered me in a Langston Hughes – yes I like his work – kind of direction on the concept of identity with the exception of me not being black or in the Harlem Renaissance.